-Companies with the appropriate licences can supply medicinal cannabis in South Australia.
-A national-level licence and permit from the Office of Drug Control (ODC) is necessary to cultivate, produce, import and wholesale medicinal cannabis.
+A national-level licence and permit granted under the Commonwealth licensing scheme for medicinal use and granted by the Office of Drug Control (ODC) is necessary to cultivate, produce, import and wholesale medicinal cannabis.
 Any manufacturing and packaging activities must further comply with the TGA’s Good Manufacturing Practice (GMP) guidelines.
-The Government of South Australia does not issue state-level licences or permits for the cultivation or supply of medicinal cannabis.
+It’s not possible to buy medicinal cannabis in South Australia over the counter and patients will not be able to access medicinal cannabis products without a valid prescription.

 The amount of medicinal cannabis you can possess in South Australia is limited by your prescription.
 Your prescription outlines a particular product in a specific dosage that you may possess.
 Any medicinal cannabis products you possess must remain in their original packaging and retain their pharmacy labelling.

-You can travel domestically to SA with medicinal cannabis if you have a prescription for it.
+Under the Traveller’s exemption, you can travel domestically with up to three months’ of your medicinal cannabis prescription.
 Any medicinal cannabis products on your person must remain in their original packaging.
 You must have your prescription with you at all times.

 Health insurance can cover medicinal cannabis in SA under certain providers.
 Medicinal cannabis products are ineligible for public health insurance like Medicare or the Pharmaceutical Benefits Scheme (PBS).
 However, certain private insurance companies may cover medicinal cannabis costs as an optional extra.
 Talk to your insurance provider for exact details.